costajob/app-servers/README.md

 For concurrency Crystal adopts the CSP model (like GO) and evented/IO to avoid blocking calls, but parallelism is not yet supported.

 ## Benchmarks
-I decided to test each language by using the standard/built-in HTTP library.
+I decided to test each language by using the standard/built-in HTTP library, relying on external dependencies only when mandatory (Rust).

 ### Platform
 I registered these benchmarks with a MacBook PRO 15 mid 2015 having these specs: